apache/maven-site/content/markdown/repositories/artifacts.md

 how to figure out) how and from where to retrieve the artifact.

 A word about uniqueness: as stated above, GAV coordinates uniquely identify an artifact, but only **within one repository**.
-Different repositories can contain artifacts the same GAV.
+Different repositories can contain artifacts with the same GAV.
 (This is normal with mirror repositories.)
 If those files are not identical, it can cause severe issues without you noticing it.
 In short, these cases should be avoided.